 - Toast your panko breadcrumbs.
 This isn’t a suggestion.
 It takes 4-5 minutes and is completely worth it.
 Un-toasted breadcrumbs as a garnish taste like very bland.
 You want to impress your guests, and not have them questioning your ability to turn out some damn delicious deviled eggs, so toast the panko.

-- These crab cake deviled eggs can be made in advance, but do not toast the panko breadcrumbs and garnish the eggs until before serving.
+- These crab deviled eggs can be made in advance, but do not toast the panko breadcrumbs and garnish the eggs until before serving.

 So if you are hosting an Easter gathering, add these Crab Cake Deviled Eggs to your menu.